-@lejakl Well, I don’t really know what the reason is… I’ve been doing it for so long, that I don’t even realize it anymore :(posted over 4 years ago
+@lejakl Well, I don’t really know what the reason is… I’ve been doing it for so long, that I don’t even realize it anymore :(posted about 5 years ago

-Honestly, you’ll probably just end up chewing on them because they will feel so awkward on your fingertips.posted over 4 years ago
+Honestly, you’ll probably just end up chewing on them because they will feel so awkward on your fingertips.posted about 5 years ago

 I bite my nails too!
 Since a car accident 8 years ago.
 I’ve tried everything, cannot stop.
 I usually can grow them for awhile.. then once they look longer I end up bitin them off.